mjordan/islandora_workbench_docs/docs/troubleshooting.md

 If Workbench "isn't working the way you expect", the documentation is likely unclear.
 Crashes are usually caused by sloppy Python coding.
 Reporting either is a great way to contribute to Islandora Workbench.

-## Before you ask...
+## But before you ask...

-If Workbench crashes on you, you might be able to fix the problem by pulling in the most recent code.
-The best way to keep it up to date is to pull in the latest commits from the Github repository periodically.
+The first step you should take while troubleshooting a Workbench failure is to use Islandora's graphical user interface to create/edit/delete a node/media/taxonomy term (or whatever it is you're trying to do with Workbench).
+If Islandora works without error, you have confirmed that the problem you are experiencing is likely isolated to Workbench and is not being caused by an underlying problem with Islandora.

-To pull in the latest updates, within the "islandora_workbench" directory, run the following git commands:
+Next, if you have eliminated Islandora as the cause of the Workbench problem you are experiencing, you might be able to fix the problem by pulling in the most recent Workbench code.
+The best way to keep it up to date is to pull in the latest commits from the Github repository periodically, but if you haven't done that in a while, within the "islandora_workbench" directory, run the following git commands:

 1. `git branch`, which should tell whether you're currently in the "main" branch.
 If you are:
 1. `git pull`, which will fetch the most recent code and and merge it into the code you are running.